- With TOEFL and IELTS closing their test centers during the COVID-19 pandemic, how can I submit an English proficiency test score?

 - Do I need recommendation letters, a personal statement, or a resume?

 These documents are not required for admission by the Graduate School.
 However, each department may require additional application materials.
 Please refer to the Graduate Catalog.
 Once you select your program, look under the Additional Admission Requirements section to see what additional requirements your program has.

-What are the minimum requirements for the TOEFL and IELTS?
+- What are the minimum requirements for the TOEFL, IELTS, and Duolingo?

-A TOEFL score of 525 paper based, 197 computer-based or 71 internet-based is required by the Graduate School.
-The IELTS equivalent is 5.5.
+A TOEFL score of 71 internet-based is required by the Graduate School.
+The IELTS equivalent is 6.0 and Duolingo is 100.
 However, program requirements may be higher.
 Please refer to the Graduate Catalog and select your program of interest.
 Once you select your program, look under the Additional Admission Requirements section to see if your program has higher requirements.